cased/hypersonic/README.md

 - 📦 Multiple File Support: Update any number of files in one PR
 - 🎯 Perfect for Apps & Scripts: From SaaS features to internal tools
 - 🤖 Automation Ready: Auto-merge, labels, reviewers, and more

+Common use cases:

+- AI applications and agents suggesting code improvements
+- Documentation generators keeping docs in sync with code
+- Configuration management tools proposing config updates
+- Any service that needs to propose changes to user repositories

 ## Installation